SAP-samples/teched2025-DT266/exercises/ex04/README.md

 **Difference of ABAP Trace Tool to the ABAP Cross Trace**: <br>
 In the previous exercise 3, you've made yourself familiar with the ABAP Cross Trace. (see [Exercise 3](../ex03/README.md)).

 The focus of this exercise 4 is on performance analysis using the ``ABAP Trace``.
 There we learn different techniques to improve the runtime in ABAP code.
-In addition with help of the ``Table Comparison Tool`` we analye a functional error introduced with one of our optimizations.
+In addition with help of the ``Table Comparison Tool`` we analyze a functional error introduced with one of our optimizations.

 While the _ABAP Cross Trace_
 - provides specific analysis tools for insight in OData requests and interaction between ABAP Cloud Framework and custom code,